 - A=No risk

 - D=Positive evidence of risk

 What side effects can occur from oxymetazoline hydrochloride?

 When using this drug, some side effects may occur, such as transient burning, stinging, sneezing, increased nasal discharge or dryness of nasal mucosa.

 Not everyone experiences these side effects.
 There may be some side effects not listed above.
-If you have any concerns about a side-effect, please consult your doctor or pharmacist.
+However, if you have any concerns about a side effect, please consult a doctor or pharmacist.

 What drugs may interact with oxymetazoline hydrochloride?